Seagulls leaving a mess on your pier?

 How it works: Thin, stainless steel rods wave menacingly in the breeze.
 Any breeze causes the rods to move and interferes with the seagull’s flight as they attempt to land.
 Benefits: It is a humane product with plastic tips to prevent injury to humans.

-6. We continue to provide estimates and invoices by email to make the process paperless and faster.
+PWS provides estimates by email to make the process faster, safer, and paperless.